newrelic/newrelic-opentelemetry-examples/other-examples/error-filtering/README.md

 # Error Filtering with OpenTelemetry Collector

-This example demonstrates how to transform error telemetry (traces, logs, and metrics) using the OpenTelemetry Collector so that expected/ignorable errors can be prevented from contributing to the error count without fully filtering it out before sending data to New Relic.
+This example demonstrates how to transform error telemetry (traces and metrics) using the OpenTelemetry Collector so that expected/ignorable errors can be prevented from contributing to the error count and errors inbox without fully filtering it out before sending data to New Relic.

-This example includes a configurable error generator that produces various types of errors, and a collector configuration that shows different filtering strategies.
+This example includes an HTTP server with multiple endpoints that demonstrate various error types, and a collector configuration that shows different filtering strategies.

 ## Use Cases

 This example demonstrates several common error filtering patterns:

 - **Filter noisy errors**: Remove validation errors (400) and auth errors (401) that clutter dashboards
-- **Filter by severity**: Only send ERROR-level logs, filtering out WARN logs
 - **Add metadata**: Tag filtered telemetry for tracking what was processed

 ## Requirements